Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

-Such drawbacks motivate the study of data-driven reachability analysis, which is dedicated to approximating reachable sets using data obtained from experiments or simulations.
-It combines the advantages of both sampling-based methods and analytical methods \cite{lefkopoulos2019using}.
-Devonport~et~al. \cite{devonport2021data} use the level sets of a polynomial called Christoffel function to estimate the reachable sets.
-The Christoffel function is obtained from the samples of the arbitrary unknown uncertainties, without requiring any detailed information as a priori.
-However, the level sets estimating the reachable sets may be irregular or non-convex, which is hard to be settled in practice.
-Instead, Lew~et~al. \cite{lew2021sampling} employ a conservative convex hull of data samples to approximate the reachable set.
-The number of sides of the convex hull is unspecified, which is not friendly in practice.
-A bounding box can enclose data samples with a fixed number of sides but is more conservative than the convex hull \cite{ericson2004real}.
-All the works above are intended to estimate reachable sets given bounded uncertainties.
-For arbitrary probability distributions, including unbounded ones, we hope to find probabilistic reachable sets in a data-driven manner.
-In fact, it's a natural choice to take the level sets of the probability density function (PDF) of a distribution as probabilistic reachable sets.
-In this paper, to approximate the unknown PDF of an arbitrary probability distribution, an empirical approach of Kernel Density Estimation (KDE) is applied.
-The values of KDE can be extracted from a collection of data samples of the uncertainties \cite{wand1994kernel}.
-Such samples can be updated online through sensor measurements.
-Further, Fast Fourier Transform (FFT) can be introduced to accelerate the computation of KDE to make it computationally attractive for real-time implementation.
+Such drawbacks motivate the study of data-driven reachability analysis, using data obtained from experiments or simulations \cite{kehoe2015survey,lefkopoulos2019using,han2022data}.
+Devonport~et~al. \cite{devonport2021data} use the level sets of a Christoffel function to estimate the reachable sets.
+The Christoffel function is obtained from the samples of the arbitrary unknown uncertainties, without requiring any detailed information \textit{a priori}.
+However, the level sets estimating the reachable sets may be irregular or non-convex, which is hard to deal with in practice.
+Motivated by this, Lew~et~al. \cite{lew2022safe} employ a conservative convex hull of data samples for reachable set approximation.
+The number of sides of the convex hull is unspecified, leading to an arbitrary number of constraints in subsequent design problems.
+A bounding box can enclose data samples with a fixed number of sides but is more conservative \cite{ericson2004real}.
+All the works above are intended to estimate reachable sets given bounded uncertainties and are not accurate approximations of the reachable sets because lacking uncertainty quantification.
+For arbitrary probability distributions, including unbounded ones, a natural way of approximating reachable sets is via empirical or data-fitted probability density functions (PDF), whose level sets serve as the reachable sets.
+In this paper, we employ this approach considering kernel density estimators (KDE) \cite{wand1994kernel}.
+Our goal is to address important limitations of adopting such a method such as the lack of closed-form expressions for KDEs, the irregular shapes of their level sets, and the conservativeness and inaccuracy of taking convex hulls or bounding boxes of the level sets.
+Some researchers have considered dynamic systems with time delays \cite{ding2023intermittent}, which is not done in this manuscript.
+The extension of the proposed methodology to scenarios where time delay matters is left for future work.